dagster-io/dagster/python_modules/airline-demo/README.md

 manually delete the VPC from the console, which will force-delete dependencies.
 </small>

+### Issues with general availability
+- Right now the pulumi spec, as well as the sample config, expect that you will be able to orchestrate a Redshift cluster at `db.dagster.io` and an EMR cluster at `spark.dagster.io`.
+If you are running this demo and you do not control `dagster.io`, you will need to edit both the pulumi project and the config to point these at DNS you do control.

+-->

 ### TODOs

 - Flesh out unit tests for solids
-- Wire Spark up to EMR cluster
-- Add config option for local ingestion (Postgres)
-- Add config option for Spark running on EMR cluster
+- Write ephemeral EMR cluster resource
-- Document running the pipeline and tests (e.g., postgres requirements)
 - Add expectations
 - Maybe implement templated SQL handling
 - Add sub-DAG tests

-### Issues with general availability
-- Right now the pulumi spec, as well as the sample config, expect that you will be able to orchestrate a Redshift cluster at `db.dagster.io` and an EMR cluster at `spark.dagster.io`.
-If you are running this demo and you do not control `dagster.io`, you will need to edit both the pulumi project and the config to point these at DNS you do control.